Mission and History

 and prevent future ones."

-environmental, natural resources, and public lands conflicts that involve the federal
+to help resolve environmental, natural resources, and public lands conflicts that involve the federal government.

 Udall's career "was distinguished by his integrity, service and commitment to consensus-building."